I Need To Return This Dog

 You load your newly adopted pup into the car and bring them home.
 You know right away that you are this dog's person and that they are home to stay.
 The dog, on the other hand, has no idea.
 You are just the latest person to change their routine and shake up their sense of stability and security.
 They don't know they get to stay with you and they are very likely stressing out and quite possibly acting out.
 The less stability this dog had before coming home with you, the more true this is.

-Adding a dog to your household is a huge decision and the transition period is high on this list for good reason.
+Adding a dog to your household is a huge decision and the transition period is first on this list for good reason.
 So many wonderful dogs are returned before they have even had time to show their true personalities, bond with their new humans, or feel comfortable in their new environments.

 So how do you tell your newly adopted best friend that they are safe and loved and that this is their home?
 You show them through your actions.
 Your dog's first 30ish days in your home should be very low pressure and filled with routine, consistency, supportive strategies, and an abundance of patience.
 The more consistent you are with the right approach and supportive strategies, the more quickly your dog will begin to build a sense of security and settle in as an integrated part of your life.